Dr Allan Lo

 Research

 I am an Associate Professor in Mathematics at the University of Birmingham.
 My research interest lies in combinatorics, more specifically in extremal graph theory.
-I am currently currently supported by the EPSRC grants 'Matchings and tilings in graphs' EP/V002279/1 and 'Ramsey theory: an extremal perspective' EP/V048287/1.
+I am currently supported by the EPSRC grant 'Ramsey theory: an extremal perspective' EP/V048287/1.
+From March 2021 to February 2024, I was supported by an EPSRC grant 'Matchings and tilings in graphs' EP/V002279/1.
 From November 2016 to October 2018, I was supported by an EPSRC first grant EP/P002420/1 titled "A graph theoretical approach for combinatorial designs".

 Previously, I was a research fellow at the University of Birmingham (working with Prof. Daniela Kühn and Prof. Deryk Osthus) and a postdoctoral fellow at Umea University, Sweden, (working with Docent.
 Klas Markström).
 I got my PhD degree at the University of Cambridge, under the supervision of Prof. Andrew Thomason.
 The title of my PhD thesis is "Cliques in Graphs".

 I am currently supervising a PhD student Debmalya Bandyopadhyay.
-I previously supervised Nicolás Sanhueza-Matamala (2015-19) and Vincent Pfenninger (2018-2022).
+My previous PhD students are Nicolás Sanhueza-Matamala (2015-19) and Vincent Pfenninger (2018-2022).

 Publications